isaaceliape/splitfair-app/REPO_SUMMARY.md

 ## 6. Overall Impression

-The "Splitfair" repository appears to be a well-structured Web Components application, likely a Progressive Web App (PWA), designed for fairly splitting expenses.
+The "Splitfair" repository appears to be a well-structured Web Components application designed for fairly splitting expenses.
 It utilizes modern web standards with Vite for tooling and follows common project organization patterns.
 The inclusion of Konva for canvas interactions suggests an emphasis on a user-friendly and visual way to present the expense split.
 The development, build, and deployment processes are clearly defined through scripts, indicating a streamlined workflow.
 The use of ESLint with Prettier integration points to a focus on code quality.